Kamperhub/kamperhub-app/GO_LIVE_CHECKLIST.md

 1. From your new live product page, click **Create payment link**.
 2.  **CRITICAL:** Under the **"After payment"** section, select **"Redirect customers to your website"**.
-3. Enter the production URL: `https://kamperhub.com/subscribe/success`
+3. Enter the production URL for the success page: `https://kamperhub.com/subscribe/success`
 4. Click **Create link**.
 5. Copy the live payment link URL (it will start with `https://buy.stripe.com/...`).